dapplets/dapplets-near-example/README.md

 The goal of this example is to show the interaction between NEAR and Dapplets.
 If this is your first encounter with Dapplets we recommend trying our [documentation](https://docs.dapplets.org) first.
 It contains several exercises that explain how to create dapplets and adapters, from simple to complex ones.
 We highly recommend going through the [ex01](https://docs.dapplets.org/docs/extra-button) and [ex04](https://docs.dapplets.org/docs/overlays) examples that describe how to create the most basic dapplets and dapplets with an overlay.
 The knowledge you will get will make it easier to understand the current example.

-The initial code for this example is here: [exercise](https://github.com/dapplets/dapplets-near-example/tree/exercise)
+The initial code for this example is in a separate branch: [exercise](https://github.com/dapplets/dapplets-near-example/tree/exercise)

 You can clone this repo.
 It won't work directly.
 Try following steps to start it.

 Let's look at the **structure**.
 There are three components: **dapplet**, **overlay** and **contract**.

 **Dapplet** is the entry point of the application.
-It uses adapters to interact with web-pages, defines context to augment and widgets to insert.
+It uses adapters for interaction with web-pages, defining contexts to augment and widgets to insert.
 You can find the core functions of the extension inside a dapplet.
-We use **Typescript** in our project.
+We use **TypeScript** in our project.

 We define **Overlay** as a place where a user can do something with parsed data, connect to core dapplet's functions through the **dapplet bridge** and manage augmentation parameters.
-It is an impotrant part of the application, but it runs in another environment and is published as a separate module.
+It is an impotrant part of the application, but it runs in another environment and is published as a separate bundle.
 In most cases we use **React** as one of the most popular frameworks.
-But you can use a framework that you prefer or pure javascript or typescript.
+But you can use a framework that you prefer or pure JavaScript or TypeScript.

 **Contract** does not connect directly with other modules and may be located outside of the dapplet.
 However, this simple **NEAR** contract is created specifically for this dapplet.
 This is why it's convenient to place it in the application structure.